davidjgarfield/followupFocus/README.md

               a. text only at first, Rich Text and Graphic HTML [table Outlook compatible] options --versions later-- )
       b. the email itself

-Sets up to connect to MySQL DB Followup_Focus table (v1.0 sends up to 5 different emails on 5 future days)
+Sets up connection to MySQL DB: Followup_Focus_Leads Table (v0.5 sends up to 5 different emails for 5 future days)

 For example, Lead: A (John Smith) enters a website and fills out a form and becomes a lead.
 That lead is added to a Followup_Focus campaign along with datetime, and a 'days_old' field.
 This script adds +1 day each day to each row in the table.
 When lead A is 2 days old, send followup email #1a, when 3 days old send followup email #2 and so on.